acmarpu/01-azure-study-material/Azure Learning Guid-Latest.md

-**5. Azure Active Directory (Azure AD) Integration** -- Azure AD plays a central role in Enterprise and Subscription Management by controlling access to resources across multiple subscriptions.
+**5. Azure Active Directory (Azure AD) Integration** AD plays a central role in Enterprise and Subscription Management by controlling access to resources across multiple subscriptions.
 Azure AD provides:
 * Single Sign-On (SSO): Users can sign in to all Azure services using their Azure AD credentials.
 * User and Group Management: Administrators can manage users and groups in Azure AD, assigning roles and permissions across multiple subscriptions using RBAC.
 * External Identities: Organizations can also configure access for external users (partners, vendors) via Azure AD B2B (Business-to-Business) collaboration.